Michael Wacha: 2014–2015

+2016–2019

 Wacha struggled in 2016.
-He missed over a month due to right shoulder inflammation and finished the season with a 7–7 record in 27 games (24 starts) with a career-high 5.09 earned run average and 1.48 walks plus hits per inning pitched.
+After the season, Dan Buffa with KSDK wrote that Wacha's struggles occurred when his "changeup becomes exposed and the fastball gets too flat, leaving the curveball to take on too much responsibility."
+He missed over a month due to right shoulder inflammation and finished the season with a 7–7 record in 27 games (24 starts) with a then career-high 5.09 earned run average and 1.48 walks plus hits per inning pitched.

 In 2017, Wacha stayed healthy the entire season and tied a career high in starts with 30.
 He finished the season with a 12–9 record and 4.13 earned run average, recording a 3.41 earned run average at home and 4.97 on the road.

-On June 3, 2018, against the Pirates, Wacha took a no-hitter through eight innings until giving up a lead-off single by Colin Moran in the ninth inning.
+On June 3, 2018, against the Pirates, Wacha took a no-hitter through eight innings until giving up a leadoff single by Colin Moran in the ninth inning.
 Nevertheless, the Cardinals won 5–0.
 On June 21, Wacha was placed on the 10-day disabled list due to a left oblique strain, and did not pitch the remainder of the year.
 For the 2018 season, Wacha made 15 starts, going 8–2 with a 3.20 earned run average.

 Wacha began the 2019 season healthy and a member of St. Louis' starting rotation.
 However, after compiling a 5.59 earned run average through nine starts, he was moved to the bullpen at the end of May.
 He ultimately began appearing as both a starter and a reliever, making 29 total appearances during the regular season, with 24 being starts.
 Over 126 2/3 innings pitched, he went 6–7 with a 4.76 earned run average and 104 strikeouts.